minimaxir/aitextgen/README.md

 # aitextgen

-A robust tool for advanced AI text generation via GPT-2.
+A robust tool for advanced AI text generation via [GPT-2](https://openai.com/blog/better-language-models/).

 aitextgen is a Python package that leverages [PyTorch](https://pytorch.org), [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation using GPT-2, plus _many_ added features.
-It is the successor to textgenrnn and gpt-2-simple, merging the advantages of both packages.
+It is the successor to [textgenrnn](https://github.com/minimaxir/textgenrnn) and [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple), merging the advantages of both packages.

 - Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch!
 - Generates text faster than gpt-2-simple and with better memory efficiency, even moreso if you export your model to TorchScript!
-- With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repository.
-Also, it uses the `generate()` function to allow a massive amount of control over the generated text.
+- With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repositorsy.
+Also, it uses the included `generate()` function to allow a massive amount of control over the generated text.
-- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and TPUs!
-Robust training progress support, with the ability to add optional loggers.
+- With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and even TPUs!
+It also includes a pretty training progress progress, with the ability to add optional loggers.
 - The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting it, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ models so it learns some data fully and some partially to create blended output.

 ## Demo

 You can use aitextgen _for free_ with powerful GPUs and TPUs using these Colaboratory Notebooks!

-- Finetune an existing GPT-2 model (GPU; quick to set up)
+- Finetune an existing GPT-2 model (GPU; quick to set up and generate text)
-- Finetune an existing GPT-2 model (TPUv2; _much_ faster training than GPU but limited to 124M/355M GPT-2 models and requires extra notebook setup)
+- Finetune an existing GPT-2 model (TPUv2; _much_ faster training than GPU but limited to 124M/355M GPT-2 models and cannot generate text quickly)
 - Train a GPT-2 model + tokenizer from scratch (TPUv2)

 But if you just want to test aitextgen, you can train and generate a small model on your own computer with this Jupyter Notebook.